Anmolvaish0708/Todo-App/README.md

- 📝 Todo App
+ # 📝 Todo App

-  A simple, responsive, and persistent Todo App built with React and Context API.
+A simple, responsive, and persistent **Todo App** built with **React** and **Context API**.
 You can add, edit, delete, and mark tasks as complete.
-Todos are saved in localStorage so your tasks remain even after refreshing or closing the browser.
+Todos are saved in **localStorage** so your tasks remain even after refreshing or closing the browser.

+---

-  🚀 Features
+## 🚀 Features

-✅ Add new tasks
+- ✅ Add new tasks

-✏️ Edit tasks (switches to Save mode when editing)
+- ✏️ Edit tasks (switches to Save mode when editing)

-❌ Delete tasks
+- ❌ Delete tasks

-✔ Mark as complete/incomplete
+- ✔ Mark as complete/incomplete

-⌨ Add via Enter key
+- ⌨ Add via Enter key

-💾 Persistent data with localStorage
+- 💾 Persistent data with localStorage

-🎨 Responsive UI with Tailwind CSS
+- 🎨 Responsive UI with Tailwind CSS

+---

-🛠 Tech Stack
+## 🛠 Tech Stack

-React JS – UI and component structure
+- **React JS** – UI and component structure

-Vite – Fast development build tool
+- **Vite** – Fast development build tool

-Context API – Global state management
+- **Context API** – Global state management

-Tailwind CSS – Styling and responsive design
+- **Tailwind CSS** – Styling and responsive design

-localStorage – Persistent data storage in browser
+- **localStorage** – Persistent data storage in browser

+---

-📂 Project Structure
+## 📂 Project Structure

 src
  ┣ 📂components